WallyS02/AWS-DevOps-Essentials/README.md

 * **Automate** ElastiCache with IaC!
 ## Security
 ### Cognito
+Cognito is a managed AWS service for authentication, authorization, and user management in applications.
 ### Key Management Service \(KMS\)
 KMS is a managed service for creating and controlling cryptographic keys used to encrypt data in AWS.
 It allows for generating and storing keys, automatic key rotation and integrates with most of services.